esnet/iperf/docs/dev.rst

 -----------------------------

 1. Update the ``README`` and ``RELEASE_NOTES`` files to be accurate.
-Make sure that the "Known Issues" section of the ``README`` file is up to date.
+Make sure that the "Known Issues" section of the ``README`` file and in this document are up to date.

 2. Compose a release announcement.
 Most of the release announcement can be written before tagging.
 Usually the previous version's